tomwf/tomwf/README.md

 # 👋 Hi there

-I'm **Thomas Chow**, a self-taught fulltack web weveloper with a passion for building clean, scalable, and user-friendly web applications.
+I'm **Thomas Chow**, a self-taught fullstack web weveloper with a passion for building clean, scalable, and user-friendly web applications.

 ## 🌱 Skills & Expertise